antoninmasek/laravel-route-directory-macro/README.md

 ### Prefix

-If you specify prefix, then all routes in the directory will be prefixed.
+If you specify a prefix, then all routes in the directory will be prefixed.
 Let's look at the following example:

 ```php
 Route::loadFromDirectory(